 3. Minimally Invasive Procedures

-These procedures do not involve major surgery and are effective in the treatment of uterine fibroids.
+These procedures do not involve major surgery and are effective in the treatment of fibroids.
 The recovery period is typically 1-2 weeks.

 - Uterine fibroid embolization (UFE), or uterine artery embolization, involves blocking the blood flow to the fibroid with beads and is performed by an interventional radiologist.